score-json/nlohmann_json/.dotstop_extensions/README.md

 ```

 The test-files are called unit-FILE_NAME.cpp.
 In the configuration, FILE_NAME is expected only, i.e. without the leading unit- and without the file-extension.

-For each test specified in test-files, the number of passed and failed test-cases is calculated, while the number of skipped test-cases is ignored.
-The score of each test is then the ratio of passed test-cases compared to all non-skipped test-cases; the total score is the mean of the individual scores.

 ## check_issues